Super Yo-Yo

-Super Yo-Yo (Note: Having never been licensed in North America, this manga and its anime adaptation are most commonly known as Chousoku Spinner.
+Super Yo-Yo (Note: Having never been licensed in North America and the United Kingdom, this manga and its anime adaptation are most commonly known as Chōsoku Spinner.
 Super Yo-Yo is the title of both the Singaporean English edition of the manga and English dub of the anime, and it is the one adopted in this article.) (超速スピナー, Chōsoku Supinā) is a Japanese manga series written and illustrated by Takashi Hashiguchi.
 The series was serialized in Shogakukan's CoroCoro Comic magazine between December 1997 and August 2000, and was translated into English and published in Singapore by Chuang Yi.

 In 1998, the manga series was adapted into a 22-episode anime television series produced by Xebec, it ran from November 1998 to September 1999.
 The television series has been dubbed into English in Singapore by Odex and released in 2003.

 A Game Boy video game adaptation has been published by Hudson Soft in Japan on September 18, 1998.